 What Is the Standard Deduction Amount?

-- You can deduct the amount that exceeds 7.5 percent of your adjusted gross income.
+- Medical and Dental Expenses: You can deduct the amount that exceeds 7.5% of your adjusted gross income.

-- You can deduct up to $5,000 if married filing separate and up to $10,000 for all others.
+- State and Local Taxes: You can deduct up to $5,000 if married filing separately and up to $10,000 for all others.

-- Home equity loan interest can be deducted as long as it meets the criteria for mortgage loan interest, and the proceeds of the loan were used to build, buy or renovate a primary or second home.
+- Mortgage Interest and Points: The deduction for mortgage loan interest is capped at the interest paid on loans of $1 million (for loans originated before Dec.
+16, 2017) or $750,000 (for loans originated after that date).
+These amounts are halved for married taxpayers filing separately.
+So you can deduct the interest you paid on $1 million or $750,000 of principal, but no more.
+Home equity loan interest can be deducted as long as it meets the criteria for mortgage loan interest, and the proceeds of the loan were used to build, buy or renovate a primary or second home.
 If you used the money from your home equity loan to go on vacation or pay for college, you can’t deduct the interest.

-- Only losses from a federally declared disaster can be deducted.
+- Casualty and Theft Losses: Only losses from a federally declared disaster can be deducted.

 But some taxpayers aren’t allowed to use the standard deduction.
 Taxpayers who must itemize deductions include:

 - Nonresident aliens or dual-status aliens, unless married to a U.S. citizen or resident alien at the end of the tax year